In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the celery root

-- Finely chop, press, or grate enough garlic to measure 2 teaspoons.
+- Finely chop, press, or grate enough garlic to measure 2 teaspoons; set aside half for the chicken.

-While the celery root simmers, start the chicken.
+While the celery root simmers, prepare the chicken and sauce.

-- Remove the stem, ribs, and seeds from the bell pepper; cut the pepper into 1-inch squares.
+- Remove the stem, ribs, and seeds from the bell pepper; coarsely chop the pepper.

 - Strip the oregano leaves from the stems; coarsely chop the leaves.

-- Pat the chicken dry with a paper towel; season generously with salt and pepper.
+- Cut a small corner from the chicken packaging; drain off any excess liquid.
+Transfer to a plate; pat dry with a paper towel.
+Season generously with salt and pepper.

-Remove from the heat, discard the bay leaf, and stir in the vinegar.
+Remove from the heat.
+Discard the bay leaf; stir in the balsamic vinegar.